ethpm/escape/README.md

 The full build assets including ABIs for all contracts can be found in [`./build-assets/contract-build-assets.json`](./build-assets/contract-build-assets.json).

-## Integrating your tool with the Ethereum Package Index
+## Integrating your tool with the Ethereum Package Registry

-Integrating your tool with the Etheruem Package Index is easy, and is simply a matter of calling specific functions on the PackageIndex contract deployed to ropsten.
+Integrating your tool with the Etheruem Package Registry is easy, and is simply a matter of calling specific functions on the PackageIndex contract deployed to ropsten.

 The most important things any tool or package manager needs to know are the following: